aronnicksnts/Ph-Real-Estate/README.md

 It can be noted that a lot of the details and amenities are void depending on the property type.
 When a property type is a house, it usually would not include amenities that a condominium offers.
 As such, cleaning of the data gathered is essential as the data was stored only on a single excel file.

 ### Data Cleaning Process

+For the start of the data cleaning process, the notebook *dataCleaning.ipynb* was used.

+Once the data has been loaded into the notebook via pandas, the column name was inspected.
+From the column names, the Floor area was repeated multiple times due to the different special characters used to make ^2.
+With this, these columns were renamed and the columns were renamed to standard ASCII code which only included english characters.

+Afterwards, the string 'void' in the data which was used to indicate that that particular data was empty was replaced with numpy.nan.
+Afterwards, the duplicate columns of the floor area and land size was inspected.

+From the inspection, it appeared that the values in the duplicate columns coincided with the original column where-in if the original floor area and land size has an empty row, one of the duplicate rows would have the data for it.
+Thus, these columns were then concatenated into a single column and the duplicate columns were removed.

+Afterwards, data conversion was done with the data of land size and floor area.
+Commas were removed and any special characters were removed so that the value could be converted into an integer.

+Other columns were also cleaned, where the commas and special characters were removed so that the column could be properly converted into a integer or float.
+The column *Available from* was converted into a datetime format, Build (Year) into an integer format.

+Location was the one next cleaned in the process.
+The location string would sometimes have whitespace that separates the location inputted by the client and the location put by the website.
+With this, as the data inputted by the client is not consistent, it was removed from the dataset and only the location inputted by the website was kept.
+A column named *Unnamed: 136* was also removed as when investigated, it appears that it only showed an empty amenity in the listing.

+With this, initial cleaning has been completed, the dataset was then split into three categories depending on their property type: house, apartment, and condominium.

+The unique values per column was checked to see if the nan values could be replaced with another default values.
+Looking into it, it appears that the nan values in most of the columns could be changed to a default value of 0 as the nan usually entailed that the amenity or detail was not available for the listing.

+Afterwards, the number of empty rows per column was taken for each of the property, and if the column had more than 50% missing data for the property, that particular column was removed.
+And if the number of missing data is less than 10%, the rows with the missing data were removed instead.

+The datasets were all then saved into their own separate csv files.